R2R-PinkTeam/amplify-starter/README.md

-## AWS Amplify React+Vite Starter Template
+## AWS re:Invent 2025 - Pink Team Competition Site

-This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+Welcome to the Pink Team's competition platform for AWS re:Invent 2025 Road-to-reInvent!
+This application showcases our team's skills using React+Vite and AWS Amplify.

 ## Overview

-This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+This platform demonstrates our team's expertise with AWS services and modern web development.
+Built with React and powered by AWS Amplify, featuring authentication, real-time data, and scalable architecture.

 ## Features